dat-ecosystem-archive/docs/docs/cookbook/diy-dat.md

 })
 ```

-Notice, the user will input the link for the second argument The easiest way to get a file from a hyperdrive archive is to make a read stream. `archive.readFile` accepts the index number of filename for the first argument.
+Notice, the user will input the link for the second argument.
+The easiest way to get a file from a hyperdrive archive is to make a read stream. `archive.readFile` accepts the index number of filename for the first argument.
 To display the file, we can create a file stream and pipe it to `process.stdout`.

 ```js
 // Make sure your archive has a dat.json file!